 The financial impacts of the pink tax over time

 Fifty cents here and a dollar there might not seem that significant at the register, but we’ve already seen how it can add up over the years.
 The pink tax forces women to spend more on everyday necessities.
-This impacts their ability to save money for the future.
+These price differences impact their ability to save money for the future.

 For those in debt, the extra expenses might be one more thing keeping them in the cycle of interest that keeps piling up.
 For women living paycheck to paycheck, it’s that much more difficult to start building an emergency fund.

 In addition to up-front costs and short-term challenges, it’s also worth considering the longer-term opportunity costs.
-Less breathing room in the budget makes it harder for women to take potentially lucrative financial risks.
+Less breathing room in the budget makes it harder for female consumers to take potentially lucrative financial risks.
 For instance, starting a business or owning real estate.

 Well, no one can predict future stock market returns with certainty unless they’re a time traveler or a liar.
 But we can work with some average historical numbers to calculate a possible ROI.